 Beware of pickpockets in crowded places, such as markets and transport terminals, as well as beggars at stations and beaches.

-- Airports - Sochi International Airport is an airport servig the city of Sochi, Russia.
+Sochi International Airport is an airport serving the city of Sochi, Russia.
 It is located in Adler District of the resort city of Sochi, on the coast of the Black Sea in the federal subject of Krasnodar Krai, Russia.
 It is among the ten largest Russian airports.

-- Travel Insurance - Just like anywhere else, we advise getting travel insurance when traveling to Sochi, because it would cover not only medical problems, but also theft and loss of valuables.
+Just like anywhere else, we advise getting travel insurance when traveling to Sochi, because it would cover not only medical problems but also theft and loss of valuables.

 |Temperature / Month